 Account map templates

 At this point, you can hopefully explain what an account map is and some of the benefits of using account maps.
-But maybe you’re still not comfortable building your own sales account map from scratch.
-Or maybe you just want a jumping-off point.
+But maybe you’re still not comfortable building your own sales account map.
+Or maybe you just want different options for account maps.
+Either way, we’ve included some additional account map templates and examples to help you with your first map!

 Account mapping is even simpler in Lucidchart.
 Get started for free.